-The suspension is composed of struts up front and a multilink setup at the rear, and the handling is responsive and composed.
+The suspension is made up of struts up front and a multilink setup at the rear, and the handling is responsive and composed.

 For those willing to drop a little more coin for a lot more fuel economy, the 2.0-liter TDI turbodiesel four-cylinder is certainly the engine of choice in the Passat.
-The only diesel in its segment, the TDI is rated to net 31 miles per gallon in the city and 43 mpg on the highway when equipped with a six-speed manual.
+Rated at 140 horsepower and 236 lb-ft of torque, the TDI is rated to net 31 miles per gallon in the city and 43 mpg on the highway when equipped with a six-speed manual.
 A six-speed DSG dual clutch automatic is also available, although it lowers mileage to 30/40 mpg.
-Rated at 140 horsepower and 236 lb-ft. of torque, the four-cylinder diesel engine is seemingly ubiquitous in VW's lineup.

-While most buyers opt for the four or five-cylinder engines, VW also offers a 3.6-liter VR6 rated at 280 horsepower and 258 lb-ft. of torque.
-The VR6 is exclusively mated to VW's DSG automatic transmission, and fuel economy checks in at 20/28 mpg.
+While most buyers opt for the four or five-cylinder engines, Volkswagen also offers a 3.6-liter VR6 rated at 280 horsepower and 258 lb-ft. of torque.
+The VR6 is exclusively mated to firm's DSG automatic transmission, and fuel economy checks in at 20/28 mpg.

 Trim Level Breakdown

-The Passat offers a small galaxy of trim levels - S, SE and SEL all of which break down into sub-trim levels as well.
-While the five-cylinder engine is available with all trim levels, the TDI and VR6 can't be had in base model "S" form.
+The Passat offers a small galaxy of trim levels - S, Wolfsburg Edition, SE and SEL - that each break down into sub-trim levels as well.
+While the five-cylinder engine is available with all trim levels, the TDI and VR6 can't be had in base model S form.

-To those features, the SEL adds a premium Fender-branded sound system, a rearview Camera a folding rear seat with a pass-through, chrome exterior accents and 17-inch "Salamanca" wheels.
+To those features, the SEL adds a premium Fender-branded sound system, a folding rear seat with a pass-through, chrome exterior accents and 17-inch "Salamanca" wheels.
 The SEL Premium brings Keyless access with push-button start, remote start, leather upholstery, power adjustable front seats and foglamps.

 All Passat models feature dual front, front side and full-length side curtain airbags in addition to traction and stability control systems.
 Also included is an intelligent crash response system, which automatically unlocks all doors, disconnects the battery terminal from the alternator cable, shuts off the fuel supply and turns on the warning hazards and interior lights in the event of a crash.

-The Passat's rivals include the oft-lauded Honda Accord, the winter-ready AWD Subaru Legacy and the recently revamped and newly stylish Chrysler 200.
-Other mid-size sedan options include the fine driving Ford Fusion and the ever-popular Toyota Camry.
+The Passat's rivals include the oft-lauded Honda Accord, the winter-ready AWD Subaru Legacy and the aging Chrysler 200.
+Other mid-size sedan options include the Ford Fusion and the ever-popular Toyota Camry.